 - A serious disadvantage in paper currency is the case with which it can be issued.
 There is always a danger of its over-issue when the government is in financial difficulties.
 The temptation is too great to be resisted.
-Once this course is adopted, however, if gathers momentum and leads to further note –printing and this goes on till the paper currency loses all value.
+Once this course is adopted, however, it gathers momentum and leads to a further note –printing and this goes on till the paper currency loses all value.

 Hello everyone!
 This is Richard Daniels, a full-time passionate researcher & blogger.
 He holds a Ph.D. degree in Economics.
 He loves to write about economics, e-commerce, and business-related topics for students to assist them in their studies.
 That's the sole purpose of Business Study Notes.

 Love my efforts?
 Don't forget to share this blog.